Who Was Captain Gregory Dwargstof and Was He Real?

 During World War II, the U.S. military occupied the island of Adak.
 And in 1943, during the construction of the military base, a soldier unearthed a tin can full of gold coins stamped with issue dates between 1880 and 1890.

 Again in 1959, another stash was found during the construction of a housing project on the island.
-This verified finding points to the fact that the legend of Captain Gregory Dwargstof and his hoard of hidden gold has some truth to it.
+This thing that happens where people sometimes finds gold on the Island makes many say that Captain Greogory Dwargstof must have been a real person.

 What Happened To Captain Gregory Dwargstof?

-He then commanded his men to stuff the gold coins into empty tin cans and canisters.
+He asked his men to push the gold coins into tin cans and canisters that are empty.
 This amounted to 150 tin cans of gold.
 His flight led him to the far-off Islam of Adak, where he had the stash of gold cans buried all over the island.
 He, of course, left tiny indiscreet clues only he could interpret.

 Meanwhile, he was still trying to escape from the Navy and so took an unfavorable sea route.
 The result; bad weather and a subsequent shipwreck that killed most of his crew.
-However, he was captured and detained by the U.S. Navy.
+He survived but could only end up in the net of the U.S. Navy.

 Captain Gregory Dwargstof’s Death

-After he was captured, the notorious pirate was imprisoned by the U.S. Navy, and of course, he kept the secret of the location of his hoard to himself.
+In the net of the U.S. Navy, Captain Gregory Dwargstof was seriously asked questions about his activities but he did not say much.
+He certainly refused to let go of the location where he hid the gold.
 Unfortunately, Gregory Dwargstof became ill, perhaps due to his ordeal at sea.
 Just weeks after his capture, he died of pneumonia, taking with him the real location of stashed gold coins.

 Recommended